 2.3.
-Logical Blades
+LUNs

-Each SR appliance must be given a shelf address with the shelf command.
-The appliance exports logical blade (lblade) slots within this shelf address to the network.
-Lblades are created containing one RAID and may be grown with additional RAIDs.
-Each RAID in an lblade may be of any size and type and is designated by a part number within the lblade.
-Lblades are grown by appending new component RAID parts.
-The creation of the lblade and its initial RAID is accomplished with the make command.
-Additional RAIDs may be added with the grow command.
-From the client system on the network the SR looks like a shelf of blades.
+The appliance exports LUNs to the network using the administrator assigned shelf address.
+LUNs are created containing one RAID and may be grown with additional RAIDs.
+Each RAID in a LUN may be of any size and type and is designated by a part number within the LUN.
+LUNs are grown by appending new component RAID parts.
+The creation of the LUN and its initial RAID is accomplished with the make command.
+Additional RAIDs may be added to a LUN with the grow command.
+From the host system on the network the SR looks like a shelf of LUNs.
+Addressing on the host system varies based on system dependent design rules.
+Please see documentation accompanying your selected AoE initiator driver for details.

 One or more disks in the appliance can be exported individually as a typical JBOD configuration.
-To conform with the software architecture, a single disk element lblade is created by initialising a linear RAID over a single disk.
+To conform with the software architecture, a single disk element LUN is created by initialising a linear RAID over a single disk.
 The jbod command is provided to simplify this task.
-Jbod assumes the external lblade slot is the same as the internal disk slot being exported.
-If this is not desired, the administrator may create the single disk linear RAID lblade using the make command.
+Jbod assumes the external LUN is the same as the internal disk slot being exported.
+If this is not desired, the administrator may create the single disk linear RAID LUN using the make command.

-Specifying lblade RAID component devices is accomplished with a three tiered naming scheme: lblade.part.drive.
-Lblade is the lblade number, part is the RAID component in the lblade, and drive is the drive component in the RAID.
-As an example, 0.1.2 would be the third drive (2) in the second RAID part (1) of lblade 0.
+Specifying LUN RAID component devices is accomplished with a three tiered naming scheme: lun.part.drive.
+The lun is the Logical Unit Number exported, part is the RAID component in the LUN, and drive is the drive component in the RAID.
+As an example, 0.1.2 would be the third drive (2) in the second RAID part (1) of LUN 0.

-An administrator may choose to force an lblade to stop responding to requests.
-This is accomplished by changing the state of the lblade to offline using the offline command.
-To bring an lblade back online, an administrator can use the online command.
-All newly created lblades are offline by default, providing the administrator the opportunity to set the MAC mask list prior to bringing the lblade online.
+An administrator may choose to force LUNs to stop responding to requests.
+This is accomplished by changing the state of the LUN to offline using the offline command.
+To bring a LUN back online, an administrator can use the online command.
+All newly created LUNs are offline by default providing the administrator the opportunity to set the MAC mask list prior to bringing the LUN online.